Richfletch92/BWGM/README.md

 - Allow users to add movies/series and pull relevant information using API
 - Add ability to login using social media
 - Move the registration and login/logout pages into a modal
+- Plex API integration

+## Special Mention
+- I also wanted to leave a thank you note to Charles Tack from my Bootcamp who did a thorough test of my website and gave me some great ideas for improvements.